nchain-innovation/utxo-as-a-service/docs/Project.md

 * Write utxo set to database
 * Load txs from database on startup
 * Add option to start the service from block file rather than the database
+* Add mempool outpoints to the utxo set
+* Check height is set correctly after a startup database load

 ## In Progress
+* Determine the file offset to locate blocks in block file (data/block.dat)

 * Get web interface working
     * status message working
     * Read headers using REST API

 * Check on mainnet

-* add mempool to the utxo set

 ## TODO